jreig/backtracking-survey-propagation/README.md

 **Variable** -
 Represents a variable of the CNF.
 Has a unique identifier and can be assigned to a value (true|false).
-It contains a list of Edges that connect the variable to all clausules where it appears and can store an evaluation value.
+It contains a list of Edges that connect the variable to all clauses where it appears and can store an evaluation value.

-**Clausule** -
+**Clause** -
-Represents a clausule of the CNF.
+Represents a clause of the CNF.
 Has a unique identifier and can be enabled or disabled.
-Every clausule contains a list of Edges that connect the clausule with all the variables that appear in it.
+Every clause contains a list of Edges that connect the clause with all the variables that appear in it.

 **Edge** -
-Represents the connection of a variable and a clausule with a literal type (false = negated literal, true otherwise) that indicate if the variable _i_ present in the clausule _a_ is negated or not.
+Represents the connection of a variable and a clause with a literal type (false = negated literal, true otherwise) that indicate if the variable _i_ present in the clause _a_ is negated or not.
 It can be enabled or disabled and can store a survey value.

 **AssignmentStep** -
 Represents the assignment of variables values.
-Store a list of assigned Variables, a list of disabled clausules and a list of disabled Edges.
+Store a list of assigned Variables, a list of disabled clauses and a list of disabled Edges.
 This object store all the information needed to revert an assigment and be able to perform backtracking.

 # Algorithms